-One of the most common reasons why people want to build a shipping container home is because they can be built very cheaply.
+One of the most common reasons people want to build a shipping container home is because they can be built relatively inexpensively.

-In a recent blog post we discussed the cheapest shipping container homes ever built- and some were built for less than $30,000!
+In a recent article, we discussed the cheapest shipping container homes ever built!

-However, this isn’t to say that the price is the only reason to be living in a shipping container home.
-There are lots of reasons why you should live in a container home and for many it is due to recycling unused materials and being environmentally-conscious.
+This isn’t to say that the cost is the only reason to be living in a shipping container home.
+There are lots of reasons why living in a container home has become so popular.

-To build a shipping container home on a tight budget, you need to be savvy and know exactly where you can skimp and save money- but also, where you need to spend your money to get the best results.
+To construct a shipping container building on a tight budget, you need to be savvy.
+It is to your advantage to know exactly where you can skimp and save money, but also, where to spend money to get the best results.

-If you want to build a container home whilst on a tight budget, the first thing you need to do is plan– and plan well.
+If you want to construct a container building while on a tight budget, the first thing you need to do is to develop a good plan.

-You will be improvising throughout the building process hoping for the best.
-This is no way to build a home and you will likely run into serious problems along the way.
+Without a comprehensive plan, you will be improvising throughout the construction process, hoping for the best.
+This is an undeniable way to run into serious problems along the way.

 There are two key elements to planning.

-The first is to plan your budget.
-Decide how much money you have to spend on building your home new.
+- Establish your budget.
+Decide how much money you have to spend on constructing your building.

-The second is to decide exactly what it is you want to build.
-How many bedrooms will your home have?
+- Decide exactly what it is you want to build.
+How many rooms will your building have?
 How many stories will it have?
 Will you be building with new or used shipping containers?

-The easiest way to lose money when building your new home is to make silly mistakes.
+The easiest way to lose money when building your new home is to make simple, uneducated mistakes.

-There is nothing worse than wasting materials which you’ve already paid for- especially when you’re on a small budget.
+There is nothing worse than wasting materials which you’ve already paid for, especially when you’re working on a tiny budget.

 Make sure you read 5 mistakes to avoid when building a shipping container home.